monkeywithacupcake/vba-methods/README.md

 # vba-methods
-Simple Functions to do things in Excel VBA For Microsoft Office 16.
+A collection of Subs and Functions to do things in Excel VBA For Microsoft Office 16.

 Functions are saved as .vba files to ensure the repository language is correct.

 ## How to Contribute
 PRs and Issues welcome.
 Use Issues for questions.
 Use PRs for new functions.
-*Each file is a function*
+***Each file is a function***
 Please remember that beginners will use this code.
 Add comments as needed.